On 6th October 2020, Adrian Underhill spoke at a joint meeting of Hastings against War and Hastings & Rother Interfaith Forum on

 In Adrian's own words -

-If you would like to take this further, Adrian would be happy to hear from you at email@example.com
+If you would like to take this further, (one local family has already done so!), Adrian would be happy to hear from you at email@example.com

 I live in Hastings and work as a trainer of teachers of English Language.
 For many years I